Professionals working alone or in private practice must change defense methods to avoid cyberattacks of their small businesses.

 When a data breach occurs, the threat—deliberate or accidental—often comes from the inside.
 An insider threat can be a partner, employee, or contractor inside your organization; or an unpredictable event based on a moment of carelessness.

-If you’re doubting insider threats can touch your practice, think again.
-The stereotype of an insider threat—a disgruntled employee leaving with a briefcase filled with sensitive information—is still relevant but less so than previously.
+If you doubt insider threats can touch your practice, think again.
+The stereotype of an insider threat—a disgruntled employee, leaving with a briefcase filled with sensitive information—is still relevant but less so than previously.

 Human error, not to mention greed and malice, can always be counted on to expose IP and sensitive business, legal, or financial information to bad actors.
 Here are six things to watch for:

-These attacks are especially relevant to smaller-sized businesses because most man-in-the-middle attacks are targeted at organizations that don’t have the money for expensive cybersecurity solutions.
+These attacks are especially relevant to smaller businesses because most man-in-the-middle attacks target organizations without money for expensive cybersecurity solutions.

 MitM attacks are preventable.
 Just remember to:

-In a distributed denial-of-service (DDoS) attack, hackers use malware or other cyber tools to make computers or network resources unavailable to its intended users.
+In a distributed denial-of-service (DDoS) attack, hackers use malware or other cyber tools to make computers or network resources unavailable to their intended users.

-When run with hundreds of thousands of bits of malware, DDoS attacks can bring activity of the largest companies to a halt.
-These attacks can run on their own or with password attacks to deliver an extra bit of damage to its targets.
+When run with hundreds of thousands of bits of malware, DDoS attacks can halt the activity of the largest companies.
+These attacks can run on their own or with password attacks to deliver more damage to their targets.

-The best way to detect and identify a DDoS attack would be via network traffic monitoring and analysis.
+Network traffic monitoring and analysis is the best way to detect and identify a DDoS attack.
 These symptoms can indicate a DDoS attack in progress:

-It’s important to understand the warning signs of network slowdown, intermittent website shutdowns, and loss of other important system functions.
-These general rules and guideline apply to all small-office IT operations.
-When you engage in specialized practices, however, there are more requirements to consider.
+These general rules and guidelines apply to all small-office IT operations.
+However, when you engage in specialized practices, there are more requirements.

 Depending on your specialization, your practice might work with various types of sensitive legal, financial, and healthcare data.
-Each of these types of information is protected with security standards, laws, and regulations.
+Security standards, laws, and regulations protect each type of information.

-Each country and each US state has its own data protection laws and recommendations.
+Each country and U.S. state has its data protection laws and recommendations.
 Here are compliance tips for U.S. law firms:

 Many agencies govern how legal firms gather, store, and handle information.
 Here are the major entities that guide these activities in the U.S. and European Union:

-These industry acts and standards describe the necessary data protections for specific types of data.
+These industry acts and standards describe the necessary data protections for specific data types.
 These include:

-In medical practices with fewer than 20 employees, doctors are often reluctant to spend money on HIPAA security measures.
+Doctors in medical practices with fewer than 20 employees are often reluctant to spend money on HIPAA security measures.
 They don’t believe they’re at risk for a data breach.
 But then, all it takes is a lost laptop, theft of a tablet, or human error to release patient data accidentally.
 And then, there’s the risk of ransomware or a data breach.

-Small businesses are liable to a wide variety of cyberattack.
+Small businesses are liable to a wide variety of cyberattacks.
 Here are some hints and pointers to agencies that can guide your practice through the modern age of cyberattacks.

 Healthcare data breaches are very frequent.
 We published a research piece highlighting the incidence of healthcare data breaches in the US between 2009 and 2019.